 What’s your beef?
 Porterhouse, prime rib or flatiron steak?

-These days, going to a steakhouse is much more complicated than years ago, when all you could choose from was a New York strip, ribeye and filet mignon.
+Years ago, ordering at a steakhouse was a simple affair where all you could choose from was a New York strip, ribeye and filet mignon.
+These days, there are often many more beef cuts from which to choose.
 We took the bull by the horns to sort out all the terminology for you.

 > Find more helpful tips with GAYOT’s Meat Guide.